-Mutton Dalcha Recipe is yet another Hyderabadi cuisine often made with meat or mutton mixed in bottle gourd (kaddu) and dal(lentils).
-It is the most common dish made in hyderabad which has been passing on since the Nizam's era.
+Dalcha with mutton and kaddu is yet another Hyderabadi cuisine often made with meat or mutton mixed in bottle gourd (kaddu) and dal(lentils).
+It is the most common dish made in Hyderabad which has been passing on since the Nizam's era.

-To the Dalcha, we generally add kaddu(lauki in hindi or bottle gourd in english) as the combination of meat, lauki and lentils(toovar dal) along with spices makes the dish very tasty.
+To the Dalcha in Hyderabad, we generally add kaddu(lauki in Hindi or bottle gourd in English) as the combination of meat, lauki and lentils(toovar dal) along with spices makes the dish very tasty.

 Adding meat with bones in the Dalcha Recipe gives a very good taste as the juice extracted from the bones and mixed into the daal brings out a very good taste in the dish.

 Dalcha also brings out a tangy flavour as the tamarind pulp is added while making the dish.
 Another Hyderabadi dal that is incomplete without adding tamarind is Hyderabadi khatti dal.

 The accompaniment that can go well along with this recipe is the mutton fry recipe or it is also good with shami kabab or chicken shami kabab and rice.

 Tamarind pulp is the main ingredient as the recipe is not in a good taste without the tangy tamarind pulp.
 It is made on occasion and is a wonderful side dish eaten with special rice delicacies.

 Here in this recipe, I have made dalcha with toovar dal(yellow lentils)/ toor dal.
 The same dalcha can be made without the mutton and is called kaddu dalcha.